 - Reservation options begin on the quarter hour (:00, :15, :30, :45) for periods ranging from 1 to 3 hours.

-- Rooms can be reserved up to two weeks in advance but users may have only one active reservation in the system at a time
+- Rooms can be reserved up to two weeks in advance but users may have only one active reservation in the system at a time.
+After a reservation has expired, users are able to immediately create another booking.

 - There is a 15-minute grace period for group arrival before the space becomes available for other users.